 Plugin Troubleshooting

-Common issues specific to running the plugin inside Claude Code or Cursor.
+Common issues specific to running the plugin inside Claude Code, Cursor, or Codex CLI.
 For CLI-level issues (MCP not reachable, .archcore/ missing, validation errors), see CLI troubleshooting.

 /archcore:* commands don’t appear